The Raven Cycle: Blue Lily, Lily Blue

 In the third book of the series, Blue Lily, Lily Blue, Blue's mother Maura leaves to look for Artemus, Blue's birth father, in a cave.
-Persephone continues to help Adam learn how to fix the ley lines the way Cabeswater has asked.
+Persephone continues to help Adam learn how to fix the ley lines as Cabeswater has asked.
 Calla, another psychic, tries to contact Maura with her abilities.
-She tells Blue and the boys of three sleepers in the caves and warns them not to wake the third sleeper.
+She tells Blue and the boys about three sleepers in the caves, and warns them not to wake the third sleeper.
 Colin Greenmantle becomes the Latin teacher at Aglionby, and Adam and Ronan plan to drive him out of Henrietta.
-Blue and Gansey find another cave in the backyard of a man named Jesse Dittley, who was one of the spirits Neeve saw in the graveyard and in the cave, they find a woman named Gwenllian, who is Glendower's daughter.
-Persephone dies in an attempt to find Maura, and Adam and Ronan blackmail Greenmantle into leaving.
-Greenmantle's wife Piper hires thugs and goes to Jesse Dittley's cave where she kills Dittley, captures the Gray Man, and enters the cave.
-The teens and Gwenllian go to the Cabeswater cave where they find animal skeletons that they collectively wake up.
-Blue and Ronan find a magic lake where after crossing the lake, Blue finds Maura and Artemus.
-Blue, Artemus, Maura, and the Gray Man escape, leaving Piper and the thug in the collapsed cave, where Neeve finds Piper who wakes up the third sleeper.
+Blue and Gansey find another cave in the backyard of a man named Jesse Dittley, who was one of the spirits Neeve saw in the graveyard.
+Inside the cave, they find a woman named Gwenllian, who is Glendower's daughter.
+Persephone dies in an attempt to find Maura, and Adam and Ronan blackmail Greenmantle into leaving Aglionby.
+Greenmantle's wife, Piper, hires thugs and goes to Jesse Dittley's house, where she kills Dittley, captures the Gray Man, and enters his cave.
+The teens and Gwenllian go to the Cabeswater cave, where they find animal skeletons that they collectively wake up.
+Blue and Ronan find a magic lake where, after crossing, Blue finds Maura and Artemus.
+Blue, Artemus, Maura, and the Gray Man escape, leaving Piper and the thug in the collapsed cave.
+In the cave, Neeve finds Piper, who wakes up the third sleeper.

 The Raven King

 The fourth and final installation of The Raven Cycle is entitled The Raven King.
 Gansey, Adam, Ronan, Noah, and Blue continue their quest to find the Welsh King Glendower.

-While Piper wakes up the third sleeper, a demon with the power to "unmake", the boys and Blue race to save Cabeswater.
+When Piper wakes up the third sleeper, a demon with the power to "unmake", the boys and Blue race to save Cabeswater.

 Short Stories

-Short Stories in the Raven Cycle universe include "Opal", "A Very Declan Christmas", and two short drabbles taking place around the holidays, one about Gansey and one about 300 Fox Way.
+Short Stories in the Raven Cycle universe include "Opal", "A Very Declan Christmas", and two short drabbles taking place around the holidays: one about Gansey, and one about 300 Fox Way.